 - Does the tool offer flexibility to alter settings to meet student needs?

 - Does the material work with accessibility features on the mobile device?

 Of course, choosing an educational tool depends on what kind of teacher you are and the way you teach your students.
 Some of you might add other key considerations as well.
 Think about:

 - Classroom infrastructure, or the hardware (devices) you’ll need to use a certain app or software.

 - Collaboration: Can students work together/ collaborate on projects?

 I added a little checklist to help you make the right decisions.
-Go over this online checklist (which you can make yourself with BookWidgets) with every tool you are considering using, or if you’re already using so many tools, but want to slim things down and stick to the essential educational apps.
+Go over this online checklist (which you can make yourself with BookWidgets) with every classroom technology tool you are considering using, or if you’re already using so many tools, but want to slim thighs down and stick to the essential educational apps.

 Just click on the image below:

 If your school is moving to a digital school or starting with a 1 on 1 device project, choosing the right educational apps is definitely a priority and should be high on your task list.
-If you want a school sturcture using just a handfull of apps, check out this blog post about creating a digital classroom with just 3 educational apps.
+If you want a school structure using just a handful of classroom apps for teachers, check out this blog post about creating a digital classroom with just 3 educational apps.